Pointyware/XYZ/api/src/main/kotlin/databases/README.md

 # Package org.pointyware.xyz.api.databases
-Each database contains a collection of data-access objects (DAOs) that are used to interact with the database.
-The DAOs are responsible for performing CRUD operations on the database tables.
+Each repository contains a collection of data-access objects (DAOs) that are used to interact with the PostgreSQL database.

+A repository corresponds to a schema in postgres, which is a logical grouping of tables.
+Each DAO corresponds to a table in the database.